-In 1900 the Armenian Apostolic community felt the need for their own church building with an organizational nucleus.
+In 1900, the Armenian Apostolic community felt the need for their own church building with an organizational nucleus.
 Therefore on February 24, 1900, the first “General Membership” meeting was held, at which time a five-man Board of Trustees was elected.
-On March 2, 1900, at their first offical meeting, they decided unanimously to build their own church at the corner of “F” and Monterey Streets.
+On March 2, 1900, at their first official meeting, They decided unanimously to build their own church at the corner of “F” and Monterey Streets.
 At the same meeting they also decided to name the church “Holy Trinity Armenian Apostolic Church.”

 On May 28, 1912, at the membership meeting the congregation discussed the need for a larger church at which time it was decided to purchase the present location at Ventura and “M” Streets for the sum of $3,000.

-The “Blessing of the Cornerstones” was held on January 14.
-At this ceremony a handful of soil brought from the Monastery of St. Krikor the Illuminator in Garin (Erzeroum) was placed in the foundation along with a Nshkar” from St. James Monastery in Jerusalem.
+The “Blessing of the Cornerstones” was held on January 14, 1914.
+At this ceremony, a handful of soil brought from the Monastery of St. Krikor the Illuminator in Garin (Erzeroum) was placed in the foundation along with a Nshkar” from St. James Monastery in Jerusalem.

 The first Badarak (Liturgy) was held in the completed basement of the Church on April 12, 1914.
 The architect of the Church was Boghos Condorjian (Lawrence Cone).
 The total cost of the Church was $22,594.84.